You've heard of the hit TV show "90 Day Fiancé", but what happens when that time crunch applies to your wedding?

 - Figure out tips and final payments for vendors.
 Put them in clearly marked envelopes and give them to the Best Man or another person you trust to hand out at the reception.

-- TIP: Though not necessary, consider gifting small but thoughtful things—like a bottle of Prosecco or a gift card for a mani-pedi—to any friends that acted as your bride tribe, glam squad, playlist DJ, etc. #youdabest
+- TIP: Though not necessary, consider gifting small but thoughtful things—like a bottle of Prosecco or a gift card for a mani-pedi—to any friends that acted as your wedding party, glam squad, playlist DJ, etc. #youdabest

 - Assign someone to pack up your gifts/belongings after the reception (including the top tier of your cake!).